“Why did we choose that café again?” The rich coffee aroma whiffed into my nostril. “Not bad, but not Starbucks. Missing something.”

 “Do we always have to go by that itinerary?
 Whatever happened to ‘go with the flow’?”

 “Just hitting five birds with one stone, Jeff.”
+She shove the pen back in her bag and headed to the car.

 And I hated that.
 I knew she was good at multi-tasking.
 Not just, good, but great, actually.
 She could accomplish five things in an hour, like the multi-purpose cooker she loved in her kitchen, while I was stuck with one project.